mjordan/islandora_workbench_docs/docs/preparing_data.md

 password: islandora
 ```

-Workbench will assume your files are in a directory named "input_data" in the same directory as the Workbench script, and that within that directory, your CSV file is named "metadata.csv".
+By default, Workbench will assume your files are in a directory named "input_data" in the same directory as the Workbench script, and that within that directory, your CSV file is named "metadata.csv".
 Workbench doesn't make any assumptions about the other files in the input directory, since they are all named explicitly in the CSV file's `file` column.

 ```text
 workbench               <-- The "workbench" script.